NevenLeung/write-down/README.md

 ## Acknowledgments

-- The scroll-sync and toggling display mode features of article editing page is inspired by [StackEdit](https://stackedit.io/).
+- The scroll-sync and toggling display mode features of article editing page are inspired by [StackEdit](https://stackedit.io/).
 - The photo search feature and the style of article reading page are inspired by [Medium](https://medium.com/).